project-mirrors/forgejo-runner/examples/docker-compose/README.md

 ## Tests workflow

-The `compose-demo-workflow.yml` compose file runs a demo workflow to verify the `Forgejo runner` can pick up a task from the Forgejo instance and run it to completion.
+The `compose-demo-workflow.yml` compose file runs two demo workflows:
+* one to verify the `Forgejo runner` can pick up a task from the Forgejo instance and run it to completion.
+* one to verify docker can be run inside the `Forgejo runner` container.

-A new repository is created in root/test with the following workflow in `.forgejo/workflows/demo.yml`:
+A new repository is created in root/test with the following workflows:

+#### `.forgejo/workflows/demo.yml`:

 ```yaml
 on: [push]